broccoli0616/tp/docs/DeveloperGuide.md

 ### Add Student to Group
 1. Add a student to an existing group
-   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`, and that group `T01` exists.
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`.
    2. Execute the command:
       `add_to_group i/E1234567 g/T01`
    3. **Expected:**